xuankimtran/docs-1/pages/katalon-studio/docs/katalon-compact-utility.md

 ### Configuring and using Katalon Compact Utility with Chrome Profile

 To configure and use Katalon Compact Utility, you need to update the Desired Capabilities.
-Do as follow:
+Do as follows:
 1. Go to **Project > Settings > Desired Capabilities**.
 2. In the **Desired Capabilities** section, select **Web UI > Chrome**.
-3. Click **Add** to create a new capability named `args`, which type is `List`.
+3. Click **Add** to create a new capability named `args`, for which the type is `List`.
 4. To add elements to your list, in the **Value** column of the capability you've created, click on the `...` button.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/katalon-compact-utility/capability.png" alt="element" width=80%>